Cillexia/MatrixAnimation/README.md

 It is a perfect endless loop running for infinity.

+# ❔ How to use it ❔
 The code generates each frame for the animation, so that it loops perfectly.
 In case recording is enabled, it saves each of those frames into a folder.

-# ❔ How to use it ❔
+Code language is Java with Processing.

 The MatrixAnimation folder inside this repository contains the code for the animation.
 Just put this folder with all its content into your project's directory used by Processing.

 #### ⚙️ MATRIX SETTINGS